 ARIKAYCE targets MAC at the site of infection1-3

-MAC can persist in biofilms or intracellularly within macrophages.4
+MAC can persist in biofilms or intracellularly within macrophages, making MAC lung disease particularly challenging.4

-mac can persist in biofilms or intracellularly with macrophages
+mac can persist in biofilms or intracellularly with macrophages, making MAC lung disease particularly challenging

 • Effective delivery and distribution of high amounts of antibiotics to the lungs